abrarShariar/twitter-clone/API_DOC.md

 ### Login a user

-Login a new user on sign up.
+Login a user on sign in.

 **URL** : `/api/auth/login`